First-passage properties of the jump process with a drift. The general case: Survival probability S∞(X0)

-In this section we compute the limit in \eqref{eq:hat(Sinfty)=def 1} and show that there are indeed two different regimes separated by the critical drift $\alpha_c$: the \textit{absorption regime}, where $S_\infty(X_0)=0$ and the \textit{survival regime}, where $S_\infty(X_0)>0$.
-For the survival regime we compute the first two terms of the asymptotic expansion of $S_\infty(X_0)$ when $X_0\to0$ and the rate of exponential decay for $X_0\to\infty$.
+In this section, we compute the limit in \eqref{eq:hat(Sinfty)=def 1} and show that there are indeed two different regimes separated by the critical drift $\alpha_c$: the \textit{absorption regime}, where $S_\infty(X_0)=0$, and the \textit{survival regime}, where $S_\infty(X_0)>0$.
+For the survival regime, we compute the first two terms of the asymptotic expansion of $S_\infty(X_0)$ when $X_0\to0$ and the rate of exponential decay for $X_0\to\infty$. { We then verify the asymptotic expansions numerically, taking both $p(t)$ and $q(M)$ to be inverse-Gaussian distributions.}